Reviews and studies

 Council commissioned a number of reviews of Te Uruhi (previously known as the Gateway project) and the processes followed, in response to community feedback and to ensure a robust process and result.

 2 March 2023 – Today councillors agreed not to proceed with the Te Uruhi facility project in its current form due to significant cost escalations in the construction sector and extra contingency required, as well as in projected operating costs.

 In April 2021, Council engaged independent consultants MartinJenkins to review the process followed during the first phase of the project.

-As part of the review process, a select number of interviews have been conducted with key stakeholders, community representatives and Council staff who have been involved with the project over the last two years.
-MartinJenkins is in the process of writing their report.
+As part of the review process, a select number of interviews were conducted with key stakeholders, community representatives and Council staff who were involved with the project over the last two years.

 The review concluded that the:

 - proposed Gateway project is aligned to the plans, and there is a clear process and set of thresholds, which includes stakeholder engagement, for assessing which activities may be permissible on the Park, and recommended that Council undertake an assessment of the specific activities against this process and thresholds, in this case at key development stages